nesteagle/typescript/html/game/roadmap.md

 # ^ BUG FIXES and refactors --Important, important, IMPORTANT!

-# Add equip menu and drag+drop feature --features, albeit buggy are functional. implement later
+# Add equip menu and drag+drop feature --work on drag and drop

 # click compatibility with drag and drop- dragging and dropping works fully.